vpro/hotel-spieker/README.md

 For now, placeholder audio is used...

 Basic functionality:
-- Intents are created in dialogflow (intents are utterances that the agent should reply to), with corresponding trainings-sentences.
+- Intents are created in Google Dialogflow (intents are utterances that the agent should reply to), with corresponding trainings-sentences.
-- Each intent is configured to use a 'webhook fullfilment', meaning the code in this project should handle the intent, instead of dialogflow.
+- Each intent is configured to use a 'webhook fullfilment', meaning the code in this project should handle the intent, instead of whatever is determined in dialogflow.
 - The code determines which audio to play, and to which point in the game we should jump (if needed).
 - We can use 'actions' to trigger intents by code, instead of by user-input.
-See the default  welcome intentfor example.
+See the default welcome intent for example.
 You define the name of the action in the intent you want to trigger
 - To jump between different parts of the game, you can use contexts:
 For instance, if the users triggers the system by saying "A", you can define an OUTPUT-context in the intenthandler for "intent A".
 That means that de next utterance by the user will only trigger intents that have INPUT-context with the same name as the previously defined OUTPUT-context
 - Some yes/no questions are defined as follow-up intents within dialogflow, creating a tree of intents.
 This automatically gives these intents input- and output-contexts.
-These context make sure that the users 'yes/no' respons triggers that specific intent only.
+These context make sure that the users 'yes/no' response triggers that specific intent only.
 Note: when multiple yes/no intents follow eachother, we sometimes have to force clear the previous intent.
 - Other intents can be global, so they respond to their training-sentences in all situations, even if you're in a specific tree. (for instance, the getRoom intent always works, so you can always say 'speel kamer X' )